 Frequently Asked Criminal Law Questions

-At Danks, Miller & Cory, we provide experienced criminal defense for people charged with state and federal crimes in Jackson, Mississippi.
-Whether you have been charged with a crime against another person or property call our office at 601-500-7124 or 888-473-4195 to arrange a free consultation.
+At Danks, Miller & Cory, we provide experienced criminal defense for people charged with state and federal crimes throughout the State of Mississippi.
+Whether you have been charged with a crime against another person or property, contact us online or call our office at 601-957-3101 to arrange a free consultation.

 What rights do I have after I am arrested?